 The land feels the same but subtly different to home.
 Tall chalk cliffs rise from the sea, a mirror image of the white cliffs where the South Downs meet the sea.
 The names of the ferries that back and forth are named after these coastlines, Côte d’Albâtre and The Seven Sisters.
 These cliffs are the edge of a large chalk plateau that extends far inland.
 Unlike Sussex where you climb the Downs and drop back down the other side in Normandy once you climb up onto the plateau you stay up on it.
 There are many shallow river valleys cutting through the plateau adding to the gentle undulation.
 However you can find plenty of short sharp climbs if you stick to the coast, the roads over the cliffs dip in and out of many fishing villages and small harbours where those rivers meet the sea.
 The chalk is from the Upper Cretaceous period, the same stuff that forms the English South and North Downs.
 Being across the sea it would be nice to think it was part of the same lump of rock but the south east English Downs are part of the Weald-Artois Anticline which runs under the French landscape further up the coast in Picardie and Artois.
 The name here is Pays de Caux which on first hearing I thought meant Land of Chalk.
 The word Caux is similar to an old Norman word for chalk, chaux (which in some English-French dictionaries translates to lime, linking back to limestone, or chalk).
 However this train of thought is all two plus two equals five.
 Caux is derived from an old Gaulish word for the Celtic or Belgic tribe, the Caletes, that lived in this part of France in the iron age.
 There is also a small area called Pays de Bray within the Pays de Caux, the Bray part coming from Gaulish for mud.
 It’s the same stuff as the Weald in Sussex.
 In my head Normandy is the “lands of chalk and mud”, an extension of the land I ride through in Sussex.
 It may not be entirely etymologically or geologically correct but it has more poetry.

 There are the green and yellow fields of wheat and rape recognisable from home but also potatoes and sugar beet.
-In autumn you often see piles of root vegetables by the side of the road on the edges of muddy fields.
-The smell of earth is strong.
+In autumn you often see piles of root vegetables by the side of the road on the edges of muddy fields, the smell of earth strong.
 Flax, destined to become linen, was something new to me.
 I once got so mesmerised by the translucent green shimmer of a huge field of the stuff, that I stopped just to watch.
 As my eyes adjusted to the scene I became aware of hundreds of white butterflies skipping about the breeze above the crop.
-That reminds me there’s so little light pollution here on clear mornings thousands of stars fill the darkness above.
+There’s so little light pollution here on clear mornings thousands of stars fill the darkness above.
 I’ve seen hares and owls early in the mornings just before sunrise.
 Voles and mice have scurried along the verge next to me, deer have watched me from fields.
 The sound of larks in the sky above me transport me back to the Sussex downs.
 There are no sheep though, it’s cows and dairy farming here.

 It’s a fantastic place to ride, quiet roads, beautiful landscape, great food, good coffee.
 Compared to the south east of England it is so very relaxing, traffic is nothing like as busy as England, in fact you can go hours without seeing a car, and drivers treat cyclists with respect.
 I’ve never had a close pass or someone pull out on me or try to run me off the road in France.
 I’ve not ridden there enough yet to be able to ride without a map but it’s getting close.
 There’s no scale map with full legend in my head but there are constellations of towns and villages that I can find my way between, a sketch of a map with bars and bakeries marked on it.
 I’m learning which towns have a market on a Sunday.
 I always carry a musette for cheese.
-There are favourite roads; the D100, the D149 between Fresnoy-Folny and the Foret d’Eu, that bit of the D211 through the avenue of trees, and all those lanes that softly squiggle up the sides of the valleys, and regular bars, the one in Londinieres springs to mind immediately.
+There are favourite roads; the D100, the D149 between Fresnoy-Folny and the Foret d’Eu, that bit of the D211 through the avenue of trees, and all those lanes that softly squiggle up the sides of the valleys, as well as regular bars, the one in Londinieres springs to mind immediately.

 …thinking about it I probably could manage without a map.